Bernard Martin (environmentalist): Cod fishing moratorium

 Cod fishing was a way of life in Newfoundland for centuries, but after the Second World War, commercial over-fishing and environmental factors began to take a serious toll, with populations in steep decline.
 Martin and other inshore fishermen noticed their dwindling catches and alerted government officials to the situation.
 They hoped that preemptively lowering cod quotas might curb the decline.
-The went so far as to create a protected fishing zone around Petty Harbour/Maddox Cove and formed a Fishermen’s Cooperative in 1983 to take control over the local industry.
+They went so far as to create a protected fishing zone around Petty Harbour/Maddox Cove and formed a Fishermen’s Cooperative in 1983 to take control over the local industry.
 However, large-scale, offshore fisheries were much later to acknowledge the slowdown and continued to fish, ultimately leading to the collapse of the industry.
 Modern fishing equipment like monofilament bottom gill nets are particularly harsh on marine ecosystems.
 Martin and others continued to advise government officials that this was not sustainable.

 In 1992, the Canadian government banned commercial cod fishing in the hopes that the fish populations would increase.
 After the moratorium on commercial fishing, Martin commented that many still supplemented their diets through recreational fishing, but this too was banned in 1994.
 Between the loss of income and the need to replace cod's nutritional value with additional grocery items, many in Newfoundland struggled financially.
 Martin, though aware of the environmental importance of the ban, was nonetheless disappointed by the recreational fishing ban as this forced families and communities to abandon habits spanning generations for a new lifestyle.